jeremymarc/jeremymarc.github.com/_posts/2013-01-31-symfony-form-and-doctrine-inverse-side-association.md

 _Note: for OneToOne association, its depends where the foreign key is stored._

-As we cannot change the association direction, the only solution is to manually set the association.
+As we cannot change the association direction, the only solution is to manually set the association.<br/>
 We can do it by 2 ways :

 + updating User.php setAddress method.
 + adding addAddress/removeAddress methods in User.php